spdrstar/GradeManagement/README.md

 # GradeManagement
-This was a project from my second entry level computer science course It is an enrollment system for administators
+This was a project from my second entry level computer science course.

+It is an enrollment system for administators.

 ```
 ┌────────────────────────────────────────────────────────────────────────────────┐